aurora-opensource/au/docs/alternatives/index.md

 - Proven track record supporting embedded applications as first class citizens, via such features as our safe handling of integer Rep, treating all Reps on equal footing, and our easy ability to exclude expensive `<iostream>` support.
+- Intelligent, unit-aware functions for rounding and computing inverses.
 - Minimal friction by using a single, short namespace: everything's in `au::`.

 ## Detailed comparison matrix